-At year-end 2019, an estimated 1.2 million individuals 13 years of age or older were living with HIV/AIDS in the United States [9].
-The Centers for Disease Control and Prevention (CDC) estimates that approximately 13% of these individuals were unaware of their infection [9].
+At year-end 2022, an estimated 1.2 million individuals 13 years of age or older were living with HIV/AIDS in the United States [9].
+The Centers for Disease Control and Prevention (CDC) estimates that approximately 14% of these individuals were unaware of their infection [9].
 When reviewing trends in HIV transmission, one should keep in mind that the widespread use of antiretroviral therapy has resulted in fewer deaths and longer survival.

-As of 2019, the CDC report several statistics and trends in the HIV/AIDS epidemic [9]:
+As of 2022, the CDC report several statistics and trends in the HIV/AIDS epidemic [9]:

-- By region, the prevalence rates are 50% higher in the Northeast and South (525 per 100,000) than in the West (365 per 100,000) and Midwest (253 per 100,000). - By race/ethnicity, 40% are black/African American, 28% white, 25% Hispanic, and less than 1% are American Indian/ Alaska Native or Asian/Pacific Islander. - By sex at birth, 78% of adults and adolescents living with HIV are male.
+- By region, 49% of new infections occur in the South. - By race/ethnicity, 37% are Black/ African American, 33% are Hispanic, 24% are White, and less than 1% are American Indian/Alaska Native or Asian/Pacific Islander. - By sex at birth, 81% of adults and adolescents contracting HIV are male. - Approximately 67% of new infections overall and 83% of new infections in men are from male-to-male sexual contact.